DataDog/hiring-engineers/answers.md

 * And one that silences it all day on Sat-Sun
 * Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification

-Two separate downtime events were created by going to Monitors -> Manage Downtime -> Schedule Downtime
+Two separate downtime events were created by selecting Monitors -> Manage Downtime -> Schedule Downtime in the GUI.

 ![Settings Window](https://github.com/dhwest14/hiring-engineers/blob/master/Manage%20downtime%20dashboard.png)